-So far I and Dappad have styled over 200 men in the UK including sports stars, pop stars, Hollywood movie producers and people from different professional walks of life, finance, tech, creative industries, law and medicine, you name it.
-Dappad has also been named one of the 10 coolest things in the world right now by GQ and had some other amazing reviews in press.
+We have had some raving press and been named one of the 10 coolest things in the world right now by GQ and been featured in Financial Times, Times, City Magazine, you name it.
 Check out our press section to see what the rave is all about.
 Below is a pic from when I appeared on CNBC.

 I’m Swedish.
 Born and and raised in a tiny village right on the polar circle.
 I’ve lived in London since 2005 and I have a British husband and dual nationality daughter.
 Before making it over to London I had a pit stop over in Paris where I was strolling the streets of Le Marais eating too much baguette.
-I love to travel, I’m a vegan (plant powered as I say), environmentalist, animal friend and a cancer survivor.
-I am a lover of all things style.
-I really believe the world is in need of more beauty.
+I love to travel, I’m plant powered, environmentalist, and a cancer survivor.
+I believe the world is in need of more beauty, it’s food for the soul.
 Fashion and style has the power to change the way you think and feel.
 It is your business card before you have even said hello.
-When you look good on the outside you feel good on the inside and that can only bring positivity .
+When you look good on the outside you feel good on the inside.

 I met my husband as I was working in finance here in London.
 And his sense of clothing left some things to wish for.
 A funny story is when we first started dating.
 He had left a shirt in my flat and my sister was staying with me.
 She came over with a horrified look in her face.
 Do you know where his shirt is from?
 I was like no but it can’t be good and it wasn’t..
 I won’t disclose the brand here:)